 (Condren 75).
 These scholars' views, however, fail to consider Catholicism within its historical context.
-Religion scholar Gabriel Daly claims that because religions evolve over time, one must distinguish between the "Catholicism of Medieval times and Catholicism at its inception" (Daly 778).
-Theologian Richard McBrien takes this argument even further . . .5
+Religion scholar, Gabriel Daly, claims that because religions evolve over time, one must distinguish between the "Catholicism of Medieval times and Catholicism at its inception" (Daly 778).
+Theologian Richard McBrien takes this argument even further . . $^{5}$

 This author argues that looking at The Canterbury Tales using the terms of literary analysis has limited scholars' perspective.
-He shakes up his subject by using knowledge from the field of religious history to provide a more complete understanding of the text's relationship with religion.
+He shakes up his subject by using knowledge from the field of religious history provide a more complete understanding of Chaucer's take on religion.